hashicorp/terraform-website/content/source/docs/enterprise/diagnostics.html.md

 ## Downloading the Support Bundle

-Diagnostic information is available via in the Installer dashboard on port 8800 of your installation.
+Diagnostic information is available via in the installer dashboard on port 8800 of your installation.

 On the dashboard, click on the Support tab: